Lemoncode/redux-chat-front/00_ES6/04 redux_saga/README.md

 }
 ```

-- We will create a channel that will establish all the socket event listeners
+- Right after the _connect_ function, We will create a channel that will establish all the socket event listeners
 (message, messages, disconnect..), this will let us listen for actions in the channel to be launched and another
 saga will listen to this channel and dispatch them.